1. Lifestyle

 8. Cardboard box book holder

-This activity will help your child learn to reuse things and keep a desk tidy.
+This activity will help your child reuse things and keep a desk tidy.

 Materials: